The Incredible Shrinking Woman

-The Incredible Shrinking Woman is a 1981 American science-fiction comedy film directed by Joel Schumacher (in his cinematic directing debut), written by Jane Wagner and starring Lily Tomlin, Charles Grodin, Ned Beatty, John Glover, and Elizabeth Wilson.
-This film parodies the 1957 science-fiction film The Incredible Shrinking Man, and credited as based on Richard Matheson's 1956 novel, The Shrinking Man.
+The Incredible Shrinking Woman is a 1981 American science-fiction comedy film directed by Joel Schumacher in his directing debut, written by Jane Wagner, and starring Lily Tomlin, Charles Grodin, Ned Beatty, John Glover, and Elizabeth Wilson.
+A parody of the 1957 science-fiction film The Incredible Shrinking Man, it is credited as based on Richard Matheson's 1956 novel, The Shrinking Man.
 The original music score was composed by Suzanne Ciani.

-The film was released in pan-and-scan on VHS by Universal on July 13, 1994.
-On November 4, 2009, an unmastered low-quality DVD release (manufactured on demand using DVD-R recordable media) in 16:9 anamorphic widescreen was offered under the Universal Vault Series banner.
-It was later released by Shout!
-Factory as a "Collector's Edition" Blu-ray on November 14, 2017, with an updated transfer, and includes interviews and a deleted scene with Edith Ann, who is also played by Lily Tomlin.

 Plot

-Pat Kramer of Tasty Meadows is an ordinary suburban housewife and mother of two children.
+Pat Kramer of Tasty Meadows is an ordinary suburban housewife and mother of two children Beth and Jeff.
 Her husband Vance is an advertising executive.
-After exposure to an experimental perfume and other chemicals from her husband's company, she begins to shrink, gradually at first, then rapidly.
+After exposure to an experimental perfume and other chemicals from Vance's company, she begins to shrink, gradually at first, then rapidly.

-A few weeks pass and Pat has shrunk to the height of her children.
+A few weeks pass and Pat has shrunk to the height of Beth and Jeff.
 Eventually, she becomes a celebrity of sorts, appearing on The Mike Douglas Show, and captures the hearts of the American people.
-Soon, she is less than a foot tall, making her like a doll and forcing her to move into a dollhouse.
+Soon, she is less than a foot tall, forcing her to move into a dollhouse.

 Pat is kidnapped by a group of mad scientists, who make it seem that she perished in the kitchen garbage disposal.
 They plan to shrink everyone in the world by performing experiments on her to learn her secret.
-With the help of a kind young lab custodian and a super-intelligent gorilla named Sydney, she escapes.
+With the help of Rob, a kind young lab custodian and a super-intelligent gorilla named Sidney, she escapes.

-Speaking of her escape to a crowd of people, she continues to shrink, saying her goodbyes before becoming microscopic in size.
+Speaking of her escape to a crowd of people, Pat continues to shrink, saying her goodbyes before becoming microscopic in size.
 Vanishing from sight, she is again presumed dead, but in fact she falls into a puddle of spilled household chemicals - which return her to her original size.
 After her homecoming celebrating her returning to a normal size she notices that her wedding ring is now too tight while her foot is splitting her shoe open, suggesting she might still be growing.